-Instructions: Study plans to improve foreign languages(Korean, English, etc.) required for taking a degree course BEFORE and AFTER you come to Korea.
+Language Study Plan o Study plans to improve Korean/English language ability required for taking a degree course before and after you come to Korea.

 Before coming to Korea I had dedicated my free time to learning basic Korean grammar and vocabulary.
 In 2019 I learned to read and write Hangul out of curiosity.
 I installed free Korean learning apps like Duolingo and Naver Papago which provided interactive and beginner-friendly levels.
 It helped me build a strong Korean base as it had both visual and audio learning options which helped me learn Korean words and phrases with ease.
 In addition, I also made sure to spend a minimum of 5 hours with a ten-minute break between each hour for learning Korean grammar and vocabulary from YouTube every morning during my summer vacation.
 I took notes in points, made flashcards on topics I had trouble learning, and made mind maps to make learning Korean fun and easy. (mind maps: a diagram in which information is represented visually, usually with a central idea placed in the middle and associated ideas arranged around it.)
 Taking ten-minute breaks between my strict 5-hour Korean learning schedule made me less likely to burn out from exhaustion and I felt refreshed and excited to learn every time I came back from a break.